Functions

 TO_CHAR(ts, format_str_literal)

-Function Description: Converts a timestamp type to a string according to a specified format.
+Function Description: Converts a timestamp type to a string according to the specified format

 Version: ver-3.2.2.0